 (c) Effect of Administrator's Decision.
-All decisions, determinations and interpretations of the Administrator shall be conclusive and binding on our outstanding shares.
-In all persons.
+All decisions, determinations and interpretations of the Administrator shall be conclusive and binding on all persons.

 5. Eligibility.
 Awards other than Incentive Stock Options may be granted to Employees, Directors and Consultants.
-Incentive Stock Options may be granted only to Employees of the event of our liquidation, dissolution Company, a Parent or winding up, the holders of common stock are entitled to share ratably in all assets remaining available for distribution to them after payment of our liabilities and after provision a Subsidiary.
-An Employee, Director or Consultant who has been made for each class granted an Award may, if otherwise eligible, be granted additional Awards.
+Incentive Stock Options may be granted only to Employees of the Company, a Parent or a Subsidiary.
+An Employee, Director or Consultant who has been granted an Award may, if otherwise eligible, be granted additional Awards.
 Awards may be granted to Employees, Directors or Consultants who are residing in foreign jurisdictions.

-6. Terms and Conditions of stock, if Awards.
+6. Terms and Conditions of Awards.

 (a) Type of Awards.
-The Administrator is authorized under the Plan to award any having any preference in relation type of arrangement to our common stock.
-Holders an Employee, Director or Consultant that is not inconsistent with the provisions of shares the Plan and that by its terms involves or might involve the issuance of our common stock have no (i) Shares, (ii) an Option, a SAR or similar right with a fixed or variable price related to the Fair Market Value of the Shares and with an exercise or conversion preemptive privilege related to the passage of time, the occurrence of one or more events, or the satisfaction of performance criteria or other subscription rights, and there are no redemption provisions applicable to our common stock.
+The Administrator is authorized under the Plan to award any type of arrangement to an Employee, Director or Consultant that is not inconsistent with the provisions of the Plan and that by its terms involves or might involve the issuance of (i) Shares, (ii) an Option, a SAR or similar right with a fixed or variable price related to the Fair Market Value of the Shares and with an exercise or conversion privilege related to the passage of time, the occurrence of one or more events, or the satisfaction of performance criteria or other conditions, or (iii) any other security with the value derived from the value of the Shares.
+Such awards include, without limitation, Options, SARs, sales or bonuses of Restricted Stock, Dividend Equivalent Rights, Performance Units or Performance Shares, and an Award may consist of one such security or benefit, or two (2) or more of them in any combination or alternative.